JohannesWittmann9/LocalRAG/README.md

 5. 💬 Build a local prototype with a simple chat interface and test it on a workstation or inside Docker (`5_prototype/`).

 💡 Notes & practical tips
-- The `multilingual-e5-small` embedding model is fast and resource-efficient, but not always the best for top-tier accuracy — on stronger hardware consider models like `bge-m3`.
+- The `multilingual-e5-small` embedding model is fast and resource-efficient, but not always the best for top-tier accuracy - on stronger hardware consider models like `bge-m3`.
-- 🔁 Reranking improves result quality significantly; for low-resource setups, compact cross-encoder models are a pragmatic choice.
+- 🔁 Reranking improves result quality significantly; for low resource setups, compact cross-encoder models are a pragmatic choice.
 - 🚧 Production readiness is not complete: improvements such as robust prompt engineering, query normalization, and deployment hardening are left as next steps.

 📚 Key learnings